 Camperdown’s Lakes and Craters Holiday Park offers panoramic views of the surrounding Lakes and Craters country.

-Apostles Camping Park & Cabins has a wide range of accommodation beautifully situated on the Gellibrand River.
+Apostles Camping Park and Cabins has a wide range of accommodation beautifully situated on the Gellibrand River.
 The small township of Princetown offers many natural features worth exploring.